 Eli gets guidance as he goes along, often step to step and without seeing the end result or why he is being asked to do certain things.
 Many times it looks as if he has failed.

-It is so touchingly human, this show, and so clearly illuminates the challenge of living by faith.
-It was touch of genius that his first vision was George Michael singing, what else, you gotta have faith, faith, faith…..baby.
+Eli Stone so touchingly humanand so clearly illuminates the challenge of living by faith.
+It was a touch of genius that his first vision was George Michael singing, what else, you gotta have faith, faith, faith…..baby.

 Last week Eli was defending the owner of his law firm, Jordan Wethersby.
 Eli’s shift from taking cases that made the firm money to taking cases that made a difference in someone’s life stimulated the owner of the firm to remember why he’d become a lawyer in the first place.
 He wanted to help others and make a difference in the world.